codefresh-io/argo-hub/workflows/codefresh-csdp/versions/1.1.0/docs/image-enricher-git-info.md

 ### Inputs
 * IMAGE_NAME (required) - The image name that was imported into Codefresh to enrich
 * IMAGE_SHA (required) - The image sha that was imported into Codefresh to enrich
-* GIT_PROVIDER (required) - One of the supported git providers: github, gitlab, bitbucket, bitbucket-server
+* GIT_PROVIDER (required) - One of the supported git providers: github
 * BRANCH (required) - The git branch to use to enrich
 * REPO (required) - The repo to use to enrich
 * CF_API_KEY (required) - The Kubernetes secret containing the Codefresh API key created by **runtime**